Add flutter_data

 setup function has several optional arguments.

-You will have to supply baseDirFn
+as a dependency you will have to supply baseDirFn

-(a function that returns a base directory for local storage) if you do not have path_provider
+(a function that returns a base directory for local storage).

 For more information see initialization.